iAMianIANiAM/PrismaTechGauntletv3/working/currentplan.md

 This document provides a detailed outline of our current work focus, priorities, and implementation strategies.

-## Current Focus: Project Initialization and Hardware Planning
+## Current Focus: Software Development for Recovered Prototype

 ### Completed Tasks
 - Set up project documentation structure